-C drive run out of free space in server 2016, this article will show you how to increase c drive free space in Windows server.
+C drive run out of free space in Server 2016, this article will show you how to allocate disk space for c drive with free space in Windows server 2016.

 You can increase the C drive free space by right-clicking Windows icon>Disk Management on the bottom left corner.
 This tool will help you to see all connected disk partition, as well as capacity and free space of each partition.
 This feature is created for people who insist on using Windows built-in tool.
 This built-in tool can perform different tasks but previous issues are still there.

-The main issue with the built-in disk management tool is you can only be able to extend the drive when the Unallocated space is adjacent and at the right side of C: drive with the following steps.
+The main issue with the built-in disk management tool is you can only extend the drive when the unallocated space is adjacent and at the right side of C: drive with the following steps.
 (You need to delete the drive next to c drive to create unallocated space next to c.
 This is the must requirement if you use Disk Management.)

 1. Right-click C: drive and select “Extend Volume“ from the options.